SharanKarthik-SharK/cyclistic-case-study/README.md

 SQL Queries: [03.
 Cleaning](03.Data%20cleaning.sql)

-a.Removed duplicate ride records to ensure each entry is unique.
+(a) Removed duplicate ride records to ensure each entry is unique.

-b.Filtered out entries with missing latitude or longitude values.
+(b) Filtered out entries with missing latitude or longitude values.

-c.Corrected wrongly formatted timestamps for start and end times.
+(c) Corrected wrongly formatted timestamps for start and end times.

-d.Replaced blank or null station names with "Unknown".
+(d) Replaced blank or null station names with "Unknown".

-e.Standardized the rideable_type values to match the dataset schema.
+(e) Standardized the rideable_type values to match the dataset schema.

-f.Verified and fixed inconsistencies in member status detection.
+(f) Verified and fixed inconsistencies in member status detection.

-g.Ensured all IDs are in string format for merging and analysis.
+(g) Ensured all IDs are in string format for merging and analysis.